 Mike Jeffries’ arrest followed a BBC investigation and a class action lawsuit that uncovered the widespread sex trafficking ring.
 Prior to his arrest, Jeffries was sued in 2023 in a class action lawsuit by dozens of former Abercrombie & Fitch models for sex trafficking.
 The BBC investigation, which later became the basis for a documentary and podcast, revealed that Jeffries, along with his partners, threw “sex events” around the world, coercing young models to participate through “fraud and deceptive tactics.”
 These tactics included misleading the victims into believing these events would be modeling opportunities and warned them that not participating would harm their careers.
 If convicted, Jeffries, now 80 years old, will be facing life in prison.

 The brand’s legacy of discrimination and sexualization of white American teenagers extended into an abuse of power among Abercrombie’s high-power executives and top collaborators.
 One of the most prominent photographers in the industry and heavily associated with Abercrombie, Bruce Weber, was accused of sexual harassment by over 20 male models and assistants.
 Many of these assaults took place at photoshoots, where Weber used “breathing exercises” to assault victims by touching around their genitals.
 Many models referred to the rampant abuse at Abercrombie as an open secret within the company, with staff members working at these “sex parties,” often wearing Abercrombie branded shirts and using emails attached to the company.
 Jeffries’ arrest has caused many to re-examine the power imbalances in the modeling industry, and are taking steps to protect models from exploitation.
 Most of the victims were young, aspiring models just starting in their professions, and many felt speaking out would ruin their careers in an instant.
 Models who tried to stop assaults from Jeffries and Weber were immediately terminated and blacklisted from future Abercrombie photoshoots.
-When power goes unchecked and unregulated, it creates an opportunity for abuse of power that ultimately hurts many individuals.
+When power goes unchecked and unregulated, it creates an opportunity for it to be abused and ultimately harm many individuals as a result.
 During his time as CEO, Jeffries’ power and influence effectively silenced and prevented victims from speaking up and coming forward.

 The fact that Jeffries is only now getting arrested after more than a decade of sexual abuse and countless victims points to a massive failure to protect those in the modeling industry.
-While laws such as the New York Adult Survivors Act have helped victims file lawsuits against their abusers through a long lookback window.
-However, laws like these are not available in every state and do little, if anything, to prevent abuse from happening in the first place.
+While laws such as the New York Adult Survivors Act have helped victims file lawsuits against their abusers through a long lookback window they don’t exist in every state.
+These laws also do little, if anything, to prevent abuse from happening in the first place.
 Jeffries’ arrest should serve as a wake-up call for the modeling industry, highlighting a need to reexamine its practices and implement measures to prevent abuse and exploitation in the future.